ChengTsungPao/LeetCode/1498_Number_of_Subsequences_That_Satisfy_the_Given_Sum_Condition/README.md

 * Runtime: 2381 ms, faster than 20.01% of Python3 online submissions for Number of Subsequences That Satisfy the Given Sum Condition.
 * Memory Usage: 27 MB, less than 16.85% of Python3 online submissions for Number of Subsequences That Satisfy the Given Sum Condition.
 > sort + two pointer (pow optimization)

+code4.py:
+* Runtime: 811 ms, faster than 82.35% of Python3 online submissions for Number of Subsequences That Satisfy the Given Sum Condition.
+* Memory Usage: 29.2 MB, less than 8.18% of Python3 online submissions for Number of Subsequences That Satisfy the Given Sum Condition.
+> sort + two pointer (pow optimization) (API)